sourcegraph/sourcegraph-public-snapshot/internal/cmd/ghe-feeder/README.md

 Lines can be quoted or not (quotes will be stripped).

-If the input file is a .csv then owner/Repo is expected in position 6 (1-based counting) and owner is separated from repo by a dash.
+If the input file is a .csv then owner/Repo is expected in position 6 (1-based counting) and owner is separated from repo by the first dash.
 For example:

 ```
 2019-05-23 15:22:44 -0700,4,Organization,sourcegraph,1,sourcegraph-sirupsen-logrus,public,0 Bytes,0,0,false,false